 Remember that REST API is a designing style of an API and therefore is platform-independent.
-This is to say, Rest API can be implemented in any language (PHP, Python, etc.).
+Rest API can be implemented in any language (PHP, Python, etc.).
 Generally, the data is exchanged in XML or JSON.
 Although it’s not specified.

 REST API is not free from vulnerabilities.
-You need to look-out for the common vulnerabilities if you never want to become prey to these.
-The following API Security testing methods shall help you pin-point vulnerabilities in your API rules.
+You need to look-out for the common vulnerabilities if you never want to fall prey to them.

 1. Test for API Input Fuzzing